BUSINESS IN LITHUANIA

 INTERESTING FACTS ABOUT LITHUANIA

-• Lithuania has a highly educated and multilingual workforce, with strong expertise in engineering, IT, and finance.
+• Lithuania has a highly educated workforce, with strong expertise in IT, engineering, fintech, and finance.
+Also, a growing pool of specialists in cybersecurity, AI, and financial technologies.

-• Lithuania’s GDP grew by approximately 2.5% in 2023, showing resilience in a challenging economic environment.
+• Lithuania’s GDP grew by approximately 2.7% in 2025, showing resilience in a challenging economic environment.
+Economic forecasts from European and international institutions project steady growth between 2.5% and 3.4% in 2026.

-• By 2023, 30% of Lithuania’s energy consumption was sourced from renewable energy, with targets to reach 45% by 2030, creating opportunities in the renewable energy sector.
+• In 2025, over 50% of Lithuania’s energy consumption was sourced from renewable energy, creating opportunities in the renewable energy sector.

 Recent Posts